karimabuseer/chronicle-content-tracker/README.md

 # Chronicle Content Tracker
-Final Project for Makers.
 For information about our approach and process, check out our wiki.

 ## Demo site
 The project is currently live.
 To take a look at it, [please visit this webpage.](https://chronicle-content-tracker.herokuapp.com/)